Yinghao-Li/Yinghao-Li.github.io/_teaching/004-bigdata-bootcamp-scala.md

 ```
 {{ _hint }}

-You can visit [this PDF](https://www.scala-lang.org/docu/files/ScalaByExample.pdf) for an official guide.
+You can visit [this webpage](https://docs.scala-lang.org/) for more information.

 We also highly recomended to read the book [Programming in Scala](https://www.amazon.com/dp/B004Z1FTXS) for more detail instruction.